 Do you ever get that nagging feeling that “something” is blocking you?
 And in order to get rid of the blocks you have been studying, self-reflecting, and clearing, but despite your best efforts, that block is still there?

-Today, I am going to bring up one the most uncomfortable topics in human relations.
+Today, I am going to bring up one of the most uncomfortable topics in human relations.
 What is the topic?
-Unconscious
+Unconscious Envy.

-However, there is a deeper emotion that lurks beneath our conscious awareness and this is unconscious envy and it shows up like this:
+There is a deep emotion that lurks beneath our conscious awareness and this is unconscious envy and it shows up like this:

 - You look at your friend’s business and feel like you are so far away from achieving your goals and you stop hanging out with your friend or you make a mental list of all the reasons why she annoys you.